DavideMasiDev/ProgettoDataManagement/README.md

 ## 🔍 Description

 This tool queries the `games/history/v2` endpoint of the IsThereAnyDeal API to collect and store historical price data of video games.
-Useful for:

-- Tracking price trends over time
-- Building datasets for analysis or machine learning
-- Monitoring sales and deals automatically

 ## 📦 Output